pa28/pa28.github.io/CommandLine/index.md

 connected to a display monitory, keyboard and mouse.
 It may also be connected to a network and other devices.
 For the purposes of this course I include laptop computers in the Desktop category.

-If your Raspberry Pi is a full Desktop System you are all set.
+If your Raspberry Pi (or the Linux/Unix system you want to learn) is a full Desktop System you are all set.

 ### Headless System
 In some situations it is desirable to run a computer without the monitor, keyboard and mouse.
 These are often